HEMASRI-NAKIRIKANTI/VGG-Net-Classification/README.md

 ## Dataset Structure
 The dataset is organized into separate folders for each category.
 The folder structure is as follows as in datavgg

+# Image Classification using VGG16
+This project is an example of image classification using the VGG16 deep learning architecture.
+The dataset used for this task contains images of five classes: "Dog", "Elephant", "Flower", "Horse", and "Human".
+The task is to classify the images into these categories.

+# Environment Setup
+Python: 3.6 or above
+TensorFlow: 2.0 or above
+Keras: 2.3.1 or above
+NumPy: 1.16.5 or above
+Matplotlib: 3.1.1 or above